Alanb2001/Alanb2001.github.io/_projects/1_project.md

 related_publications:
 ---

-This was made as a part of my final year project, I used C# and the Unity game engine.
+This was made as a part of my final year project.
+I used C# and the Unity game engine.
 The system uses Perlin noise to create the cave system.
-The idea behind it was designed to be used by people to make caves for there games or to just play around with.
+The idea behind it was designed to be used by people to make caves for their games or to just play around with.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">